 - Breakfast included each day

-The study abroad portion of this course is a 1 credit class, ENGR 1920.
 You will be able to evaluate brewing options and equipment for commercially relevant operations, relate brewing process variables to style characteristics, and justify brewing choices based upon brewing science, engineering and economic considerations.

 This is a 1 credit class that offers the opportunity to exam craft brewing in Europe.
 At the end of this course, students should be able to